gtag('config', 'AW-17007713902');

 Ceramic Coating vs Paint Protection Film – The Similarities

-While different, paint protection film (PPF) and ceramic coatings share a common goal: preserving your vehicle's exterior appearance.
-Both shield against UV rays and chemical damage, maintaining that fresh-from-the-showroom look for years.
+Although different in composition and application, both paint protection film (PPF) and ceramic coatings share a common goal: preserving your vehicle’s exterior and maintaining that fresh-from-the-showroom appearance for years to come.

 bottom of page